 Is It Okay to Shave Them Yourself?

 It is recommended that cat parents take their cat to a professional groomer when it comes time for a shave.
-As professionals, they are experienced in handling a cat while wielding a razor so cat parents will be less apt to worry about the safety of their cat.
+As professionals, they are experienced in handling a cat while wielding a razor, so cat parents will be less apt to worry about their cat’s safety.

 While safety is one of the most important elements for a cat parent to consider when grooming their cat, paying for frequent trips to a the groomer can be taxing on a cat parent’s budget.

 It’s understandable to want to minimize these costs as much as possible.
 One of the easiest ways to do that is to clip her fur in the comfort of your own home.

-If you decide to take over this part of her care, you must do the necessary research to ensure you know what the proper steps are.
+If you decide to take over this part of her care, you must do the necessary research to ensure you know the proper steps.
 Investing in the best cat hair clippers will ensure you both stay cool, calm, and collected – not to mention free of injury!

 Have the Right Tools